AutoQuant: An Auditable Expert-System Framework for Execution-Constrained Auto-Tuning in Cryptocurrency Perpetual Futures: Introduction

 \section{Introduction}

 \textbf{Motivation and background.}

 The proliferation of cryptocurrency derivatives has fundamentally reshaped the digital asset landscape, with perpetual futures contracts emerging as a dominant instrument for both retail and institutional participants.
-Traded 24/7 on global exchanges, instruments like the BTC/USDT perpetual exhibit high volatility, complex non-linear dynamics, and periodic liquidity crises.
+Traded 24/7 on global exchanges, instruments such as the BTC/USDT perpetual exhibit high volatility, complex non-linear dynamics, and periodic liquidity crises.
 The market's microstructure introduces unique challenges for quantitative strategy development, most notably through its intricate cost structure.
 Unlike traditional equity markets, a strategy's profitability is co-determined by a mix of bilateral trading fees, periodic funding payments that anchor the contract price to the spot index, execution slippage, and stringent constraints on leverage and notional position sizes.
 The confluence of these factors makes the journey from a research backtest to live trading exceptionally fragile.
-From an expert-systems and decision-support perspective, the reliability of backtests in such markets directly affects how organizations build, validate, and govern algorithmic trading and risk control components that may be embedded in digital-asset products, automated trading platforms, and DeFi-style protocols.
+From an expert-systems and decision-support perspective, the reliability of backtests in such markets directly affects how organizations build, validate, and govern algorithmic trading and risk-control components that may be embedded in digital-asset products, automated trading platforms, and DeFi-style protocols.

-Within this high-stakes environment, the processes of backtesting and parameter tuning are prone to significant biases.
-Common methodological pitfalls frequently lead to a substantial overestimation of performance.
-These include \textbf{look-ahead bias}, which arises from the improper use of future information---such as referencing K-line data from beyond the current timestamp or incorporating future funding rates into past performance calculations---and \textbf{unrealistic cost assumptions}, where critical factors like funding payments, slippage, and leverage constraints are either ignored or oversimplified.
-Furthermore, many strategies rely on manual, \emph{ad hoc} parameter tuning, yielding configurations that appear profitable in-sample but fail to generalize to out-of-sample data or the unforgiving conditions of live markets.
+Within this high-stakes environment, the processes of backtesting and parameter tuning are prone to significant bias.
+Common methodological pitfalls frequently lead to substantial overestimation of performance.
+These include \textbf{look-ahead bias}, which arises from the improper use of future information, and \textbf{unrealistic cost assumptions}, where critical factors such as funding payments, slippage, and leverage constraints are ignored or oversimplified.
+Furthermore, many strategies rely on manual, \emph{ad hoc} parameter tuning, yielding configurations that appear profitable in-sample but fail to generalize to out-of-sample data or to the unforgiving conditions of live markets.
 This persistent gap between research and reality motivates the development of an implementation-oriented framework designed explicitly to bridge the divide between promising backtests and deployable strategies for cryptocurrency perpetuals.